CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 1.2.2.4 Configure basic project settings as needed (e.g., app name, package name).

 - [ ] **1.3 Core Functionality - Audio Playback:**
-    - [ ] 1.3.1 Research and select a suitable React Native audio playback library (e.g., `react-native-sound`, `react-native-track-player`):
+    - [x] 1.3.1 Research and select a suitable React Native audio playback library (e.g., `react-native-sound`, `react-native-track-player`): (Decision: Recommend `react-native-track-player` for its features and community support.)
         - [ ] 1.3.1.1 Identify potential open-source audio playback libraries for React Native.
         - [ ] 1.3.1.2 Evaluate libraries based on features (playback control, background playback, streaming), maintenance status, and community support.
         - [ ] 1.3.1.3 Select the most suitable library for the project.
     - [ ] 1.3.2 Implement basic audio playback (play, pause, stop) using the chosen library.
         - [ ] 1.3.2.1 Install the selected audio playback library using npm or yarn.
-        - [ ] 1.3.2.2 Import the library into a relevant component or module.
+        - [ ] 1.3.2.2 Configure `react-native-track-player` for background playback (requires native setup).
-        - [ ] 1.3.2.3 Initialize the audio player instance.
+        - [ ] 1.3.2.3 Create a playback service/hook to manage the player instance.
-        - [ ] 1.3.2.4 Implement functions for playing, pausing, and stopping audio using the library's API.
+        - [ ] 1.3.2.4 Implement play/pause/stop functions in the service/hook.
+        - [ ] 1.3.2.5 Connect playback state (playing, paused, loading) to UI.
+        - [ ] 1.3.2.6 Implement seeking functionality.
+        - [ ] 1.3.2.7 Implement volume control.

 - [ ] **1.4 Core Functionality - Playlist Management:**
     - [ ] 1.4.1 Analyze existing playlist data structures and logic in the web project.
+        - [ ] 1.4.1.1 Locate playlist data structures in the web codebase.
+        - [ ] 1.4.1.2 Understand how playlists are created, stored, and manipulated in the web version.
+        - [ ] 1.4.1.3 Document key data fields and relationships.
-    - [ ] 1.4.2 Design and implement the data structure for playlists in React Native (e.g., using AsyncStorage, a database, or a state management library).
+    - [x] 1.4.2 Design and implement the data structure for playlists in React Native (e.g., using AsyncStorage, a database, or a state management library).
+(Decision: Start with AsyncStorage for basic storage, consider Realm/WatermelonDB for complexity.
+State management will handle in-memory state.)
     - [ ] 1.4.3 Implement functionality to create new playlists and store them.
+        - [ ] 1.4.3.1 Design UI for creating a new playlist.
+        - [ ] 1.4.3.2 Implement logic to save new playlist data to AsyncStorage.
     - [ ] 1.4.4 Implement functionality to add and remove songs from playlists.
+        - [ ] 1.4.4.1 Design UI for adding/removing songs (e.g., button on song item).
+        - [ ] 1.4.4.2 Implement logic to update playlist data in AsyncStorage when adding/removing songs.
     - [ ] 1.4.5 Implement functionality to reorder songs within a playlist (consider drag and drop if feasible with a React Native library).
     - [ ] 1.4.6 Implement functionality to delete playlists.
+        - [ ] 1.4.6.1 Design UI for deleting a playlist (e.g., button on playlist item).
+        - [ ] 1.4.6.2 Implement logic to remove playlist data from AsyncStorage.
         - [ ] 1.4.7 Integrate playlist data with the audio player to load and play songs from selected playlists.
+            - [ ] 1.4.7.1 Implement logic to load songs from a selected playlist.
+            - [ ] 1.4.7.2 Update the audio player queue with songs from the playlist.
+            - [ ] 1.4.7.3 Handle playing the next song in the playlist automatically.
+    - [ ] Update GitHub repository (on the designated branch) with validated changes from this phase.

 ## Phase 2: UI/UX Adaptation and Mobile-Specific Features
+(Depends on completion of Phase 1 and task 2.0 State Management)

-- [ ] **2.0 State Management:**
+- [x] **2.0 State Management:** (Decision: Use Zustand)
-    - [ ] 2.0.1 Research and select a state management library for React Native (e.g., Redux, MobX, Zustand), prioritizing open-source options.
+    - [x] 2.0.1 Research and select a state management library for React Native (e.g., Redux, MobX, Zustand), prioritizing open-source options.
+(Decision: Recommend Zustand for its lightweight nature and ease of use.)
         - [ ] 2.0.1.1 Identify popular open-source state management libraries for React Native.
         - [ ] 2.0.1.2 Evaluate libraries based on complexity, performance, community support, and suitability for managing application state including audio playback and playlists.
         - [ ] 2.0.1.3 Select the most suitable state management library.